environmental-bioinformatics-master/2021_HW4A_Gene-Expression/README.md

 ## STEP 4: Looking at data & prepping input for differential expression analysis:

-You should now have one folder per sample, including a file named `quant.sf` giving a summary of mapping to the reference transcriptome.
+You should now have one folder per sample, each containing a file named `quant.sf` that includes data on mapping to the reference transcriptome.
 Using these `quant.sf` files as input, write a bash script to count how many contigs in each sample are covered by > 10000 reads.
 The output should be the name of the file / sample, followed by the number of contigs with readcount > 10000.
 (It is fine if the sample name is on a different line from the count of highly-expressed contigs.)
 Hint: keep in mind that while each sample's count file has the same name (`quant.sf`), they are all in folders with their sample names.

 Paste this script below: